Mashal #46. Servants given talents (Kingdom of heaven):

 “So you knew that I harvest where I have not sown and gather where I have not scattered seed?”

 Do you see the stark contrast between the narrative of the wicked servant and our Master the Messiah?
 The wicked servant is saying that ‘Adonai is a Miser.’
 The wicked one has made Adonai into his own unloving, selfish, corrupt image.
 The wicked servant is slandering the Master.
-He is saying that Adonai (our Father and our G-d) is without grace, mercy and kindness and that like the wicked one, He is only interested in being served Himself.
+He is saying that Adonai Avinu (our Father) is without grace, mercy and kindness and that like the wicked one, He is only interested in being served Himself.
 This is a horrible lie: the wicked servant is falsely declaring that “the Holy One is only a taker and never a giver!”
 The belief of the wicked servant is: “Go see what this means, ‘I desire sacrifice and not mercy.’”
 The wicked one is insulting the Spirit of Chesed (grace), who says quite the opposite.
 The Spirit of the Holy One is saying (1, 2):

 “Go see what this means, ‘I desire chesed and not sacrifice.”

 “Well then, you should have put My money on deposit with the bankers, so that when I returned I would have received it back with interest.”

 Whose Banking System is in view here?
 It is the Central Banking System of Adonai Eloheinu Himself!
 For it is written, “One who is gracious to a poor man lends to Adonai.”
 (Proverbs 19:17).
 It is also written: “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”